niehusst/TubeBouncer/README.md

 ## Installation

-Download .xpi file from GitHub release, then navigate to [about:addons](about:addons) in your Firefox browser.
+Download .xpi file from the latest GitHub release, then navigate to [about:addons](about:addons) in your Firefox browser.
 Click the cog in the top right, then select "Install Add-on from file.." and choose the .xpi file you downloaded.